Ramaswamy leans into controversy despite political risks

 “Let me explain it to you, Vivek,” Pence said during another exchange.
 “I’ll go slower this time.”

-In one fiery moment, former United Nations Ambassador Nikki Haley said Ramaswamy has “no foreign policy experience and it shows.”
+In one fiery moment, former U.N.
+Ambassador Nikki Haley said Ramaswamy has “no foreign policy experience, and it shows.”

 “The way he was able to dominate the debate against much more seasoned politicians was impressive.
 A lot of the debate can be scored on how much attention you get, and he got more than anybody else,” said Alex Conant, who worked on Sen. Marco Rubio’s (R-Fla.)
 2016 presidential campaign.